Getting ready to board Aloha Airlines

 “Why not?”

-I didn’t see Kam for a week.
+He didn't call for a week.
 Turns out he’d gone off on a toot after our big sale.

 I lasted about four months as an associate salesperson with Hawaiian Improvement Corp.
 Kam and I did very well together.
 When I could get us into a house, we closed two out of three sales.
 I got periodic infusions of cash, but every time we sold some siding, Kam disappeared and drank up his share of the earnings.

-Unlike the high-flying sociology theory I was studying in my night classes up at the University of Hawaii, I learned some real life lessons from my time with Kam:
+Unlike the high-flying sociology theory I was studying in my night classes up at the University of Hawaii, I learned several real life lessons from my time with Kam:

 Warmth and moisture are ideal conditions for the growth of wood rot.
 Throw in a few million termites and some mold, and you can see why so many buildings in Hawaii are made of concrete instead of wood.

 Prospecting is the key to sales.
 No sense knocking on the door of a stucco house if you’re trying to sell vinyl.
-Find the house that needs painting, that shows some wood rot, that’s occupied by a conscientious homeowner who wants to do the right thing.
+Find the house that needs painting, that shows some wood rot, that’s occupied by a conscientious homeowner who cuts his grass regularly and plants a few flowers.

 Most people will welcome you with a smile if you send a smile out to them.
 Get them talking, get them laughing.
 The rest is easy.

 Try not to work for an active alcoholic.
-Though Kam was a good guy at heart and lots of fun, it just got too crazy trying to figure out when I’d see him again.
+Though Kam was a good guy at heart, I never knew when I’d see him and I just got tired of his benders.

-I told her that Kam was way too old for me, there was nothing going on between us but wood rot and vinyl, and I had a perfectly nice boyfriend back in Waikiki, but Leilani wasn’t buying any of that.
+Kim looked scared, but I told Leilani that Kam was way too old for me, there was nothing going on between us except vinyl, and I had a boyfriend back in Waikiki, but she wasn’t buying any of that.
 She was out for blood.
+Better Kam's than mine.
+Not long after that night, I left Hawaiian Improvement for good.

 But that’s another story.